Ssvenkerud/Tundra-permissions/README.md

 Tundra har 2 primary commands `tundra plan` and `tundra apply` along with a set of options to be set.

 ### `tundra plan`
-This Command acts as an analog to the `terraform plan` command.
+This Command acts as an analog to the `terraform plan` command
-It will attempt to compare the